Nepal women's national football team: Regeneration

-The regeneration of Women's football in Nepal was first realised when after the national leagues were reinstated in 2009.
-The women's national team prior to this, hadn't played an international game for 5 years.
+The regeneration of women's football in Nepal was first realised when after the national leagues were reinstated in 2009.
+The women's national team prior to this hadn't played an international game for 5 years.
 Nevertheless, the Chelis began training for two upcoming major international tournaments in the following year.
 In 2010, Nepali women footballers returned with two runner-up trophies, one from the 11th South Asian Games, and the other from the SAFF Women's Football Championship.
-Despite limited training, resources and less attention compared to the men's team, the women's team had performed exceedingly well internationally.
+Despite limited training, resources and less attention compared to the men's team, the women's team performed exceedingly well.
 In the South Asian Games, they defeated Sri Lanka 8–0, and in SAFF they thrashed Afghanistan 13–0 and Pakistan 11–0.
 Striker Anu Lama was the star of SAFF, scoring three hat-tricks to be declared the best player of the tournament.
 However, the team was defeated 0–5 by India in the SAG final, but it was a much more closely fought match when they lost 0–1 to the same team in the SAFF final recently.

-Following the team's regeneration since 2010, the women's side rose 22 places in the FIFA ranking.
+Following the team's 2010 regeneration, the women's side's FIFA ranking rose by 22 places.

 Team image

 Nicknames

-The Nepal women's national football team has been known or nicknamed as the "Nepali Chelis".
+The Nepal women's national football team has also been known as the "Nepali Chelis".

 Home stadium

-The team's home ground are various around the nation also shared with the Nepal national football team at the Dasarath Rangasala Stadium, a multi-purpose stadium in central Kathmandu, Nepal.
-Holding 25,000 spectators, of which 5,000 seated, it is the biggest stadium in Nepal.
-It is named after Dashrath Chand, one of the martyrs of Nepal.
+The team's home stadium is the Dasarath Rangasala Stadium, a multi-purpose stadium in central Kathmandu.
+It is shared with the Nepal men's national football team.
+Holding 25,000 spectators, of which 5,000 seated, the Dasarath Rangasala is the biggest stadium in Nepal.
+It is named after Dashrath Chand, one of Nepal's martyrs.
 Prior to the 2013 SAFF Championship in Nepal, the Dasarath Rangasala underwent heavy renovation that saw several improvements such as the expansion of seats from 20,000 to 25,000.

+FIFA World Ranking

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.